Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - Boxes around the East Control Panel objective have been shifted to prevent securing it from the center bunker.
   - Central Shaft, Light Corridor, and Generator's hacking panels now display a "Hacking in Progress..." message instead of directly exposing what the Spy is hacking.
   - In Sector 2, Spies must only capture one of the four disks to gain access to the Silo.
+  - *Bug fixed:* Central Shaft interaction for Mercenaries could be spammed resulting in the door and its alarm message to become desynchronized.
 ---
 - Enhanced Mount Hospital:
   - Based on the map foundation from Pandora Tomorrow.